IBM/easej-app-mod-demo/README.md

     </div>

 5. WCA has two options to migrate the project to Liberty:
-    1.  **Upload the migration bundle** exported for Transformation Advisor, which will provide watsonx Code Assistant with the artefacts required to migrate the application.
+    1.  **Upload the migration bundle** exported for Application Modernization Accelerator, which will provide watsonx Code Assistant with the artefacts required to migrate the application.
     2. Use the **binary scanner** if a migration bundle is not available.

     Note that using the migration bundle is recommended because it has been generated with the configuration information from where the Java application is running, while the binary scanner will not be able to obtain this information.
 The migration bundle option will be used in this lab.
-Please locate and open the bundle zip file you built and downloaded using `Transformation Advisor`.
+Please locate and open the bundle zip file you built and downloaded using `Application Modernization Accelerator`.

     <div align="center">
         <img src="./images/wca-start-modernize-msg.png">